-When a child releases the bowling ball, challenge him to shout out as many things that he can name in one category before the ball reaches the bowling pins.
+When a child releases the bowling ball, challenge them to shout out as many things that they can name in one category before the ball reaches the bowling pins.
 Keep track of how many items each player is able to list.
 At the end of the game, the player with the most points wins.
-Suggestions for categories include ice cream flavors, zoo animals, characters on a favorite television show, types of cereal and candy bars.
+Suggestions for categories include ice cream flavors, zoo animals, characters on a favorite television show, types of cereal, and candy bars.

 Even or Odd

 Here’s a way to make the scorekeeping more fun.
-Print out Bingo cards that have boxes filled with different possible bowling outcomes, such as strike, gutter ball, spare and the numbers one through ten.
+Print out bingo cards that have boxes filled with different possible bowling outcomes, such as strike, gutter ball, spare, and the numbers one through nine.
 As each player bowls, kids can mark off their bingo cards with the results.
 Bring trinket prizes along to award to kids who score a bingo.

 For each frame of bowling, have the kids bowl in a silly way.
 Some ideas for goofy bowling:

 - Bowl backward (put your back to the pins and roll ball under legs).

 - Disco bowl (kids disco dance as they bowl).